Chapter 5: Personnel05:08:23 Non-Faculty Staff Telecommuting

 - All Northeast State policies, rules, and practices apply at the remote worksite:

 The employee will maintain a telecommuting site that is free from potential hazards.
-In the event of a job-related injury, the employee must report the event to his/her supervisor and the Human Resources Department.
+In the event of a job-related injury, the employee must report the event to their supervisor and the Human Resources Department.

 - Failure to follow policies, rules, and practices may result in termination of the telecommuting arrangement and disciplinary action.